Monitoring platform for keeping systems up and running at all times.

 Consider a function that processes checkout sales in an e-commerce website.
-Depending on how the function code is implemented, if something goes wrong and the request gets retried, it’s possible that the customer credit card will be charged more than once.
+Depending on how the function code is implemented, if something goes wrong and the request gets retried, it’s possible that the customer’s credit card will be charged more than once.

 This issue might happen to hundreds or perhaps thousands of customers before getting fixed.
-It can easily become a nightmare for the customer support, financial department and, obviously to the development team behind the badly architected application.
+It can easily become a nightmare for the customer support, financial department, and obviously to the development team behind the badly architected application.

 Every code implemented in Lambda must follow a principle called Idempotence.
-Wikipedia defines it as a “property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application”.1.
+Wikipedia defines it as a “property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application“.2.

 In other words: when something goes wrong in an e-commerce website, the application makes sure a credit card will never be charged more than once for the same order.

-A good practice to combine with idempotency is the separation of concerns2.
+A good practice to combine with idempotency is the separation of concerns3.
 Apart from being a good practice, it will help in the idempotence implementation.
 One of the reasons is that idempotency needs to be analyzed from the perspective of the operation.
 Having each operation properly isolated simplifies the process.

 Read operations usually do not produce any side effects and are idempotent by nature.
 Checking if an item is available in stock, for example.
 This operation can be repeated multiple times without violating idempotence.
 Implement this type of operation as a dedicated Lambda function and eliminate them from the idempotence analysis.

 Insert and delete aren’t idempotent operations by nature, but they can be with a unique identifier (UID) for the resource.
-In an e-commerce, the order could have a UID.
+In e-commerce, the order could have a UID.
 The storing operation can be performed multiple times without creating multiple different order placements.
 All Lambda retries will have the same order UID.

 The order UID could be, for example, a hash of the customer email or username, the purchase timestamp, and a list of items purchased.
 These variables would be sent as a parameter to the API when the site receives the order request.
 The UID can be easily re-generated by retry invocations based on the same parameters.